shopsys/shopsys/docs/cookbook/import-categories.md

 ## Better way

-One of the reasons, why the import takes so long, is the category tree structure.
+One of the reasons why the import takes so long is the category tree structure.
-After each flush, the nested set is recalculated for the tree and this takes some time.
+After each flush, the nested set is recalculated for the tree, which takes some time.

-But we can edit data first, and sort categories later.
+But we can edit data first and sort categories later.
 This should provide a noticeable performance improvement.

-At first, we remove setting parent_id in the mapping method, we will do it differently.
+At first, we remove setting parent_id in the mapping method.
+We will do it differently.

 ```diff
  private function mapImportDataToCategoryData(array $importData, CategoryData $categoryData): CategoryData